tech4GT/image-sequencer/CONTRIBUTING.md

 When you have done your calculations and produced an image output, you are required to set `this.output` to an object similar to what the input object was, call `callback()`, and set `options.step.output` equal to the output DataURL

+* `progressObj` is Object which handles the progress output of the step in the CLI, this is not consumed unless a custom progress bar needs to be drawn, for which this default spinner should be stopped with `progressObj.stop()` and image-sequencer is informed about the custom progress bar with `progressObj.overrideFlag = true;` following which this object can be overriden with custom progress object.

 ### UI Methods